cloudpilot-emu/cloudpilot-emu/doc/networking.md

 As an alternative, you can open the website settings in chrome and enable "insecure content".
 This will allow you to run the proxy server over HTTP (by using the `--insecure` command line option).
-Note that you have to enter the full URL to the server in Cloudpilot in this case, and that the connection will not be encrypted.
+Note that you have to enter the full URL to the server in CloudpilotEmu in this case, and that the connection will not be encrypted.
 DON'T USE BASIC AUTHENTICATION IN THIS CASE.

 ## Start the server